btcpayserver/btcpayserver-doc/docs/LedgerWallet.md

 #### Manual Setup

 If you have more than 20 accounts in your Ledger you might not be able to find the correct account because the select shows a maximum of 20 entries.
-In this case you can manually find the xpub for your wanted account in these steps:
+In this case you can manually find the extended public key for your wanted account in these steps:

 1. Open the [Ledger live app](https://shop.ledger.com/pages/ledger-live)
 2. Accounts -> choose your account
 3. Edit Account on the top right via the tool-icon
 4. In Edit Account -> ADVANCED LOGS
-5. Copy the xpub string
+5. Copy the extended public key string
 6. Paste it manually into the "DerivationScheme" textfield
 7. Continue with [Step 7 of the Quick Setup above](#quick-setup)